unchartedsoftware/aperture-tiles/docs/documentation/setup/readme.md

 The instructions on this page are intended for developers who want to install the Aperture Tiles source code and build their own custom projects.
 For quick examples of the capabilities of Aperture Tiles:

 - See the [Demos](../../demos/) page to access fully functional demonstrations of Aperture Tiles from your web browser.
-- See the [Download](../../download) page to access a set of streamlined source code packages designed to help you understand the high-level process of creating an Aperture Tiles.
+- See the [Download](../../download) page to access a set of streamlined source code packages designed to help you understand the high-level process of creating an Aperture Tiles application.
 Instructions for using the packages to project a Julia set fractal on an X/Y plot are available on the [Quick Start](../quickstart) page.

 ##<a name="prerequisites"></a>Prerequisites